About Local Attractions

 Yakima Valley Visitors & Convention Bureau

-Yakima Valley Visitors & Convention Bureau promotes things to see and do in Downtown Yakima, Prosser, Toppenish, Union Gap and Zillah.
-You can visit their Yakima Valley Visitor's Center in Yakima.
-They also have an online Yakima Valley Travel Guide.
+Yakima Valley Visitors & Convention Bureau provides information about things to see and do in Downtown Yakima, Prosser, Toppenish, Union Gap and Zillah.
+You can stop by the Yakima Valley Visitor's Center in Yakima.
+They also published the Yakima Valley Travel Guide that you can view online.

 Some of the attractions in Yakima include the following: